Value Adjustment Board

 - Fla.
 Stat. § 194.011(6)(a), gives a taxpayer an opportunity to file a petition appealing "...the amount of the assessment limitation difference for which the taxpayer qualifies as stated by the property appraiser in the county where the previous homestead property was located...."
 The taxpayer can also appeal the decision of the property appraiser in that county if the property appraiser "has not stated that the taxpayer qualifies to transfer any assessment limitation difference...."
 These petitions are filed with the value adjustment board in the county where the new homestead property is located.
 Fla.
 Stat. § 194.011(6) directs the Value Adjustment Board in that county to immediately send a notice of appeal to the Value Adjustment Board in the county where the previous homestead was located, and that board shall reconvene even if it has already adjourned.

 Petitions to the Leon County VAB will be heard by impartial special magistrates in a quasi-judicial forum.
-The primary week of hearings is reserved for October 19 through 26, 2011 with November 5 through 9 reserved for hearings as needed where either party is unavailable the prior week.
-Petitions are accepted in person at the Official Records Division, Clerk of the Circuit Court, 313 S. Calhoun Street, #101.
-Petitions are accepted by mail at 301 S. Monroe Street, #100, Tallahassee, FL 32301 or at P.O.
-Box 726, Tallahassee, FL 32302-0726.
+The primary week of hearings is reserved for October 17 and October 20-24 with November 3-7 reserved for hearings as needed where either party is unavailable the prior week.
+Petitions are accepted in person at the Official Records Division, Clerk of the Circuit Court, 313 S. Calhoun Street, #101, as well as the Northeast Branch office at 1276 Metropolitan Blvd., #101.
+Both locations are open Monday through Friday from 8 a.m. to 5 p.m.
+The Northeast Branch office is also open on Saturday from 9 a.m. to 1 p.m.
+Petitions are accepted by mail at 301 S. Monroe Street, #100, ATTN: Clerk Administration Division, Tallahassee, FL 32301.
 Fla.
 Stat. § 194.032(1)(c)(2) requires that the petitioner be notified of his/her scheduled hearing date no later than 25 calendar days prior.
 Upon receipt of that notification, the petitioner has the right to reschedule one single time by submitting a written request to the VAB clerk no later than 5 calendar days prior to the date of the originally scheduled hearing (click here to submit that request electronically).

 DEADLINES TO FILE PETITIONS